 Zeolite is an organic mineral derived from the reaction of volcanic activity and an alkaline water source, either freshwater or saltwater.
-Ida-Ore Zeolite Mining sources material from a freshwater source to eliminate additional sodium being added to the equation.
-Zeolite is made up of a unique, crystalline lattice structure, naturally arranged in a fixed and stable honeycomb framework built from aluminosilicates.
+Ida-Ore Zeolite Mining sources our Clinoptilolite Zeolite material from a freshwater source to eliminate additional sodium being added to the equation to better suit the material for agricultural use.
+There are around 60 different forms of natural zeolites, each has unique pore sizes, filtering capabilities, durability, and specific uses.
+Clinoptilolite is the most commonly found and sold of the bunch.
+Clinoptilolite Zeolite is made up of a crystalline lattice structure, naturally arranged in a fixed and stable honeycomb framework built from aluminosilicates.
 Clinoptilolite Zeolite is one of nature’s rare minerals that possess a negative charge.
 The negatively charged alumina and neutrally charged silica tetrahedral building blocks are stacked to form the honeycomb framework.

-This structure allows the pores to attract and capture cations (positively charged ions) such as Ammonium, Calcium, Magnesium, and Potassium, along with micro-nutrients such as Manganese, Zinc, Iron, Barium, and Copper.
+This structure allows the pores to attract and capture cations (positively charged ions) such as Ammonium, Cesium, Calcium, Magnesium, and Potassium, along with micro-nutrients such as Manganese, Zinc, Iron, Barium, and Copper making it an effective mineral fertilizer and water treatment material.
 The high attraction for water and numerous positively charged ions (K+, NH4+, Ca2+, Na+, and Mg2+) can be reversibly bound or released depending on the surrounding conditions (Hay, 1978).